 According to a 2015 survey by The World Bank, 23 percent of children under 5 worldwide are shorter than the average height for that age.
-So, while it is normal for children, especially toddlers to lose weight as they become more active, consistently low weight and a height growth of less than 2 inches, or none at all, in a year, may serve as a harbinger for stunted growth and the numerous possible mental and physical health issues that might accompany it.
-Some of the most common causes of stunted growth observed in children worldwide include:
+So, while it is normal for children, especially toddlers to lose weight as they become more active.
+But consistently low weight and a height growth of less than 2 inches, or none at all, in a year, may serve as a harbinger for stunted growth and numerous possible mental and physical health issues.

 Poor nutrition during pregnancy and insufficient breast milk consumption by the newborn baby can negatively impact overall growth and development in children.
 Similarly, women suffering from anemia (constant lethargy due to red blood cell deficiency), or those who are underweight during pregnancy often give birth to children with growth issues.

 Some younger mothers may also avoid proper nutrition for fear of running their body figures, resulting in malnutritional and underdeveloped babies.
 Moreover, women who smoke during pregnancy or purposefully neglect childcare due to emotional issues also expose their children to growth and developmental issues.

 This is considered the most popular cause of stunted growth in children worldwide.
 A diet deficient in growth-positive nutrients, namely iron, zinc, vitamin D, carbohydrates, fats, proteins, and calories can lead to a major growth deficit.

 Inadequate breast milk supply or improper milk formula mixing in babies, and a child’s personal disinterest in eating are major contributive factors for malnutrition-induced stunting.
 However, a proper diet can help normalize the growth process in most children.